White House, lawmakers hopeful after 'positive' budget talks

 Democrats say they won't go along with any budget deal until those immigrants, commonly referred to as Dreamers, are guaranteed protections.
 That has sparked pushback from GOP leaders who have refused to cede leverage to Democrats and insist on dealing with politically nettlesome immigration issues on a separate track.

+"I think there's plenty of goodwill and interest in trying to come up with a solution, but we're not quite there yet," Cornyn said, adding that GOP negotiators want a better sense from Trump about what he will support to better inform further talks with Democrats.

-"The president has been very clear that this is an important issue that he wants Congress to deal with," Rep. Tom Graves, R-Ga., said of immigration.
-"Our leadership's made it clear, and I agree with them, that this is not something that is negotiated as part of a spending package, but it is a separate issue that should merit debate and discussion aside from the spending discussion."
+Rep. Tom Graves, R-Ga., said the president has made clear that immigration is an important issue he wants Congress to tackle.

+"Our leadership's made it clear, and I agree with them, that this is not something that is negotiated as part of a spending package, but it is a separate issue that should merit debate and discussion aside from the spending discussion," Graves said.

 The statement from Republicans said Democrats should "not hold funding for our troops hostage for immigration policy."